sage-code/maj/alphabet.md

 ## Difficult sounds

-You should be familiar with most of these sounds if you speak English, Italian or Romanian.
-However the sounds in Maj are associated differently with the letters.
 Next you will learn the rules to make more difficult Maj sounds.
+These sounds are strange and not found in original Latin.
+So we have found some controversial sollutions how to map the letters to get maximum range of sounds with only 26 letters.
+In total Maj has 28 distinctive sounds.
+So two sounds are not mapped 1:1 with Letin letters.

 **Digraphs**